 If you have big hands, you know the misery of your hand cramping up after a couple of hours of clutching a mouse that’s too small while playing a click-intensive game like Dota 2 or League of Legends.
 But with the Ironclaw gaming mouse, Corsair is here to save you from thrashing your hands and getting an RSI.
-This mouse is bigger than your average pointing device, while still packing all the specs you need to get the win: the 18,000 DPI tracking resolution and sub-1ms wireless lag will ensure your mouse is ultra-responsive, and you can adjust it to your liking in one DPI intervals.
+This mouse is bigger than your average pointing device, while still packing all the specs you need to get the win: the 18,000 DPI tracking resolution and sub-1ms wireless lag will ensure your mouse is ultra-responsive, and you can adjust it to your liking in one DPI interval.
 The Omron switches will absorb years of rapid-fire clicking before they start to fail, and for its size, it’s pretty lightweight, only weighing 105g.
 On top of that, his mouse comes with adjustable LED lights so you can maintain the futuristic motif of your gaming den decor.

 HyperX is best known for its gaming headsets, but the rest of its accessories are packed with features that make them a worthy addition to any gamer’s PC setup.
 This includes the Pulsefire Surge Mouse, which has a number of competition-grade components that will have you at peak performance.
 The Pixart 3389 sensors track your movements at 16,000 DPI, the Omron switches can withstand 50 million clicks and a customizable LED light ring around the mouse rounds off this excellent device.
 And if you’re the type of gamer who plays on multiple computers, you can save your favorite settings directly to the mouse, so that you don’t have to waste time configuring it after you plug it in.

 9. Razer Basilisk Ultimate Hyperspeed